Use different card types to enhance the way in which users consume data.

 Field cards focus attention on selected line items.
 If the line item is editable, the data can be changed.
 The changes are reflected throughout the app, and any other app that is linked to the same model.

-Grids help present the underlying data in modules to end users for planning and analysis.
+Use a grid card to display data directly from a module to present the underlying data in modules to your users for planning and analysis.

 Note: If the main component you want to present on a page is a grid, use a worksheet.